Training

 What is the context asking?

-The Situation level trains the practitioner to distinguish personal explanations from the structure of what the client is dealing with.
+The Situation level trains the practitioner to distinguish what the client thinks is happening from what their situation is actually doing to them.

 Orientation answers